Bihar Elections 2020: Why the results may be delayed

 Considering the fact that coronavirus is raging in the state, steps have been taken to ensure that COVID guidelines are strictly followed during the counting.
 Face masks will be mandatory for entering into the counting centres besides sanitisers will be kept in adequate quantity there.

-However the results may be delayed by a few hours as the polls were held amidst the pandemic.
-As a precautionary measure, the EC decreased the number of votes per polling booth and this led to an increased number of booths as a result of which the the number of EVMs too increased.
+However, the results may be delayed by a few hours as the polls were held amidst the pandemic.
+As a precautionary measure, the EC decreased the number of votes per polling booth and this led to an increased number of booths as a result of which the number of EVMs too increased.

 In the state capital Patna, votes for all the 14 assembly constituencies will be counted at just one centre set up at A.N.
 College.
 The poll panel said it is readying 30 counting halls at the college.
 Bihar Chief Electoral Officer H R Srinivasa said the Election Commission has established a three-tier security system for strong rooms (housing the Electronic Voting Machines) and the counting centres.